Keeping fit on vacation

 Break down your weekly sessions as follows:

-- Session 2 — Resistance training and core: Complete a short 30-minute workout that utilizes all the main muscle groups.
+- Session 2 — Resistance training and core: Complete a short 30-minute workout that utilises all the main muscle groups.

 - Session 3 — CV and flexibility: Try an alternative CV session from session 1.
-Options could include; swimming, cycling, walking, jogging or perhaps skipping.
+Again your options could include; swimming, cycling, walking, jogging or perhaps skipping.
 Finish with the 10-minute flexibility routine.